NeuroDataDesign/m2g_data_web/docs/datasets/CoRR/SWU4.rst

 Download from S3

 The most recently published snapshot can be downloaded from S3.
 This method is best for larger datasets or unstable connections.
-This example uses AWS CLI.
+This example uses AWS CLI: https://aws.amazon.com/cli/?nc1=h_ls/

-(some instructions to explain how to use S3)

 **aws s3 sync --no-sign-request s3://openneuro.org/ds000201 ds000201-download/**